Jonekee/logger-app/README.md

 ## Configuration

 By default the app will run the UI server on port 8080 and the API server on port 3030.
-You can override this by passing command line arguments, either `--port` and `--apiport` or `-p` and -`a`.
+You can override this by passing command line arguments, either `--port` and `--apiport` or `-p` and `-a`.

 Alternatively you can specify the properties `"port"` and `"apiport"` in a JSON config file which you provide using the command line argument `--config` or `-c`.
 Command line port arguments will override config port settings.